fieldOfView/Cura-OctoPrintPlugin/README.md

 #### Marketplace (recommended):
 The plugin is available through the Cura Marketplace as the OctoPrint Connection plugin
 #### Manually:
-Download or clone the repository into `[Cura configuration folder]/plugins/OctoPrintPlugin`.
+Download or clone (including submodules!) the repository into `[Cura configuration folder]/plugins/OctoPrintPlugin`.

-The configuration folder can be found via Help -> Show Configuration Folder inside Cura.
+The configuration folder can be found on Macos and Windows in Help -> Show Configuration Folder inside Cura.

+On Linux, it is .local/share/cura/(version)/plugins/

 How to use
 ----